PanzerFlow/batch_linkedln_jobs/readme.md

 ## 2. Design

+This data pipeline will be
+Classifying movie reviews with Apache Spark.
+Loading the classified movie reviews into the data warehouse.
+Extract user purchase data from an OLTP database and load it into the data warehouse.
+Joining the classified movie review data and user purchase data to get user behavior metric data.

 Data Publisher >> S3 Raw >> Lambda >> Airflow >> EMR >> S3 Stage >> Glue Crawler >> Athena